Can You Smoke on a Private Jet? What the Rules Actually Say and Why Most Operators Still Say No

 When they fly charter, they must follow the same rules as everyone else.

-Operators — and their insurers — do not make exceptions for fame.
+Operators and insurers do not make policy exceptions based on passenger status or public profile.

 9. Quick Reference Table